oracle-quickstart/oci-kubernetes-monitoring/README.md

 * Create OCI Logging Analytics LogGroup(s) if not done already.
 Refer [Create Log Group](https://docs.oracle.com/en-us/iaas/logging-analytics/doc/create-logging-analytics-resources.html#GUID-D1758CFB-861F-420D-B12F-34D1CC5E3E0E) for details.

 * Compartments:
-  * OKE Compartment: where OKE cluster is hosted.
+  * OKE Compartment: where OKE and related infra resources are created.
-    * Different OKE components such as Node Pools, VCN, Subnets, Load Balancers may be hosted in different compartments (other than OKE compartment)
+    * Different OKE components such as Node Pools, VCN, Subnets, Load Balancers may be hosted in different compartments (other than OKE compartment).
-      * Take extra care while drafting the policies for such components in next section.
+    * You may need to modify the policy statements if any of the above resources are not created in same compartment as OKEs.
   * ONM Compartment: where Observability & Monitoring resources will be created.
     * OCI resources such as entities, management agent key, service connector, logging logs and logGroup, RMS stack and jobs will be created in this compartment.
     * It can be same as OKE compartment.